Swapnil031/recipe-app/README.md

 Here, the concept of `router` in React is used to setup routing for the app.
 The app `fetch` data from a food API and renders it in a responsive frontend using bootstrap framework.

+As a beginner, I undertook and completed this project to gain a strong understanding of React router and the use of hooks.

 Youtube video ref. - https://youtu.be/PbJt7-a2274

 API used - https://spoonacular.com/food-api/